scidsg/scidsg-website/decision-making.md

 Our Board consists of elected representatives to serve as stewards of the interests of each stakeholder group of Science & Design.

 **Founders:**
-The founding Board of Science & Design of 5 Directors
+Science & Design's founding Board of 5 Directors

 **Contributors:**
 Contributors elect 2 Directors